 If the family fails to respond within 15 business days, the family will be removed from the waiting list without further notice.

-If the notice is returned by the post office, the applicant will be removed from the waiting list without further notice.
+If the notice is returned by the post office with no forwarding address or the email returned as undeliverable, the applicant will be removed from the waiting list without further notice.